 RJ:TV is our interactive broadcasting platform for these challenging times.
 Each day we will provide a range of interactive programming that you are invited to join – from daily prayer services and adult learning sessions to fun for all ages and casual catch-ups.
 Whilst physical events and activities at our synagogues have been postponed, we can still come together virtually to share in learning and meaningful interaction.

-As this unprecedented health crisis continues, we will update this section with advice relating to different aspects of Jewish practice, including the upcoming festival of Passover and for lifecycle events such as in the event of a death.
+As this unprecedented health crisis continues, we will update this section with advice relating to different aspects of Jewish practice.
+For death please see the section ‘when someone dies’

 If you have questions about religious practice at this challenging time, please email Reform Judaism’s Senior Rabbi, Laura Janner-Klausner: firstname.lastname@example.org.
 We particularly encourage those from communities without a rabbi/cantor to be in touch.